 Home-school communication is highly regarded at our school and we value the opinions and input of parents in furthering our knowledge of the children in our care.
-Every child is given a planner at the beginning of each academic year, which is to be brought into school every day; it is used as the key point of contact between staff, parents and children.
-This planner is checked regularly by the class teacher and notes can be written in here when necessary.
-Appointments can be made with the class teacher, the Headteacher or the SENCO, to discuss any concerns or enquiries about a child's progress.
+The primary method of communication is online via Class Dojo.
+Every child is also given a reading diary at the beginning of each academic year, which is to be brought into school every day; it is also used as a point of contact between staff, parents and children.
+This diary is checked regularly by the class teacher and notes can be written in here when necessary.
+Appointments can be made with the class teacher, the Headteacher or the SENCOs, to discuss any concerns or enquiries about a child's progress.
 In addition to regular parents' evening meetings, children on the SEN register will have reviews of their Learning Support Plan, involving the parents and the child concerned.
 If a child has an EHC plan, an Annual Review meeting will be held with all those involved in the child's progress.

 As mentioned earlier, the views of parents and the child are greatly valued and parental input will be sought at all stages of planning and reviewing individual support for your child.
 Pupil voice is very important to us at Moorlands and we seek to gather pupil views when we make key decisions and as part of our monitoring processes.
 We have a School Council where pupils can express their views on all aspects of school life.
 We carry out pupil perception interviews to gather information on how pupils feel about their learning, what supports them in their learning and what would improve things for them.
 Children on the SEN register will work with staff to set their targets.
 Where informal meetings are held between parents, school staff and any outside professionals, pupils will be encouraged to contribute their views.
 This could be by attending the meeting or by expressing their views to an adult prior to the meeting so that their voice may be included on the child's behalf.